Pk0704/Market_Data_Forecasting-Pk-Tp/README.md

 Jane Street Trading Project from Kaggle.

-By Thomas Pequegnot and Peter Kaloev
+By Peter Kaloev and Thomas Pequegnot.